ghc-proposals/ghc-proposals/proposals/0000-template.md

 the fact that the program crashes if there is a `.tix` file still around.
 None of the other users was able to correctly identify the underlying problem.
 And here is an issue that describes that even `cabal` was not able to correctly implement the logic for enabling code coverage in a project: [Cabal Issue #7384](https://github.com/haskell/cabal/issues/7384)

-If a user wants to combine the results of multiple runs, then this behaviour can be trivially implemented in userland.
+If a user wants to combine the results of multiple runs, then this behaviour can be implemented in userland.
 The `hpc` binary has the subcommand `hpc combine` which allows to do this on the commandline, and the HPC library  on [Hackage](https://hackage.haskell.org/package/hpc) provides the tools to do that programmatically from within Haskell programs.